voloda/UnityRegistrationValidator/README.md

   * At this point you have invalid instance of `IService`
   * **This is most likely a side effect of unwanted changes and you want to avoid it**
    * **And this is exactly what is this extension trying to solve**
+    * By enabling this extension the build operation will fail

 ## How to enable extension